tidwall/gjson/README.md

 }
 ```

-You would use the path "programmers.#.lastName" like such:
+You would use the path `programmers.#.lastName` like such:

 ```go
 result := gjson.Get(json, "programmers.#.lastName")